NutritionNest app screens

 Learnings

-This process was challenging but learned so much.
+This process was challenging but I learned so much.
 I gained valuable insights into what makes this app unique and learned the importance of clarifying business goals before diving into design.
 Understanding user pain points helped me re-evaluate critical design decisions, such as whether NED should remain in a chat room or be integrated throughout the app, ensuring that we address the right problems effectively.

 Next Steps